Castle: Antecedents

 Borġ in-Nadur fort in Malta, built during the Tarxien phase and used until the Bronze Age.

-Historian Charles Coulson states that the accumulation of wealth and resources, such as food, led to the need for defensive structures.
 The earliest fortifications originated in the Fertile Crescent, the Indus Valley, Europe, Egypt, and China where settlements were protected by large walls.
 In Northern Europe, hill forts were first developed in the Bronze Age, which then proliferated across Europe in the Iron Age.
 Hillforts in Britain typically used earthworks rather than stone as a building material.

 Many earthworks survive today, along with evidence of palisades to accompany the ditches.
 In central and western Europe, oppida emerged in the 2nd century BC; these were densely inhabited fortified settlements, such as the oppidum of Manching.
 Some oppida walls were built on a massive scale, utilising stone, wood, iron and earth in their construction.
 The Romans encountered fortified settlements such as hill forts and oppida when expanding their territory into northern Europe.
 Their defences were often effective, and were only overcome by the extensive use of siege engines and other siege warfare techniques, such as at the Battle of Alesia.
 The Romans' own fortifications (castra) varied from simple temporary earthworks thrown up by armies on the move, to elaborate permanent stone constructions, notably the milecastles of Hadrian's Wall.
 Roman forts were generally rectangular with rounded corners – a "playing-card shape".

 In the medieval period, castles were influenced by earlier forms of elite architecture, contributing to regional variations.
 Importantly, while castles had military aspects, they contained a recognisable household structure within their walls, reflecting the multi-functional use of these buildings.